jdmonin/JSettlers2/doc/Readme.developer.md

 ideas.

 - Visual reminder to player when they've made a trade offer
-- Show # VP when choosing where to sit, if game is in progress
 - Refactor: `new Date().getTime()` -> `System.currentTimeMillis()`
 - Occasionally the board does not re-scale at game reset
 - Docs: State diagram for `SOCGame` states, or important message sequences